IChat: iChat 5

-iChat 5.0, released with Mac OS X 10.6, reduced the bandwidth required for 640×480 video chats and upgraded iChat Theater to the same resolution.
+iChat 5.0, released with Mac OS X Snow Leopard, converted iChat to a 64-bit application, reduced the bandwidth required for 640×480 video chats, and upgraded iChat Theater to the same resolution.

 iChat 6

 iChat 6.0, released with Mac OS X 10.7, added support for Yahoo Messenger account and allowed iChat users to have text, voice and video chats using their Yahoo Mail accounts.
 It also supported third-party plugins, eventually allowing other protocols to be compatible with the software. iChat 6 was the last iChat version; in OS X Mountain Lion, it was replaced by Messages.
 The final release, iChat 6.0.1, was published on February 1, 2012.

 Messages

 As part of the OS X Mountain Lion preview, Apple announced on February 16, 2012, that its OS X messaging client would be Messages, and that it would support the iMessage protocol, making it compatible with the iOS client.
 Messages also incorporates FaceTime support.
 Apple made Messages immediately available as a downloadable beta version for use on Mac OS X 10.7.